horatjp/devcontainer-php/README.md

 `.env` will be the environment file for Docker Compose.
 Please refer to the file to set your preferences.

-> Note that the location where the .env file is loaded changes depending on the version of Docker Compose.
-> Please use v1.28 or higher.

 ```ini
 TIME_ZONE=Asia/Tokyo